 - Over 30 people said they were willing to contribute financially.

 A number of management issues were raised by people.
 How do we deal with litter?
 How can we encourage wildlife?
-How can we improve the paths?
+Can we improve the paths?
 Can the trees near houses be better maintained?
 Are the trees safe?
 Would it be good to signpost paths?
-How can we involve the school and local community?
+How do we involve the school and local community?
 Who will pay for all this?
-There are no easy answers to these question but the preparation of a Management Plan will help us work out the way forwards.
-Please watch this space for updates and let us know if you have any ideas.
+There are no easy answers to these questions - but the preparation of a Management Plan will help us work out the way forwards.
+Consultation on the Plan will start in March 2021.